Managing credit card problems

 If you feel your credit card provider hasn’t resolved your dispute to your satisfaction, you should talk to the Financial Ombudsman Service.

-Before the FIO can consider the dispute, your credit card provider must be given an opportunity to resolve the dispute with you directly.
+Before the AFCA can consider the dispute, your credit card provider must be given an opportunity to resolve the dispute with you directly.

 In most cases, they have up to 45 days to respond to your complaint.